-- \ Exhibit one or more of your projects at a club tour, club exhibit day, county fair or an event similar to a county fair but with another title. - \ Attend a majority (more than half) of the regularly scheduled meetings of your club. - \ Present a program number at a 4-H project meeting or at another 4-H club or group meeting. - \ Complete your 4-H Record Book and turn into Extension Office. - \ Complete 6 optional requirements listed on the Silver Achievement application.
+- Exhibit one or more of your projects at a club tour, club exhibit day, county fair or an event similar to a county fair but with another title. - Attend a majority (more than half) of the regularly scheduled meetings of your club. - Attend one club or county/district event. - Complete your 4-H Record Book, Personal Page, at least 1Project Report and turn into Extension Office. - Complete 7 optional requirements listed on the Silver Achievement application.